-The Company has a Nomination and Remuneration Committee comprised of Dr Trevor Davenport, as the Chairperson of the Committee, together with David Tang and Andrew Scott.
-The Nomination Committee is responsible for reviewing the structure, size and composition of the

-Board and making recommendations to the Board with regard to any changes required.
+The Company has a Nomination and Remuneration Committee comprised of Andrew Scott.
+The Nomination Committee is responsible for reviewing the structure. size and composition of the Board and making recommendations to the Board with regard to any changes required.
 It is responsible for locating appropriate senior candidates and conducting initial interviews and submitting recommendations on any appointment to the Board.